 The PDF version of the form should now be emailed to FREC, together with supporting documents (e.g. approved dissertation proposal, information letters, consent forms, interview questions, etc.).
 The application form and documents should be filed in a Zipped folder.
 For ease of reference, FREC requests that the documents are filed in the order indicated in the Guidelines (see below).
 The email should be titled using the unique ID and either 'For FREC Records', if no issues have been flagged in the Self-Assessment section, or 'For FREC Review' if further details have been requested.
 Send the Zipped folder to email@example.com.

 This address should only be used for the submission of the ethics application together with supporting documents.
-Any other correspondence should be sent to the secretary of FREC (Education) Ms Isabelle Warrington.
+Any other correspondence should be sent to the secretary of FREC (Education) Ms Natalie Formosa.

 In the case of students, the supervisor must be copied in the e-mail; the supervisor will then "Reply All", confirming that s/he has read and approved the documents that the student is submitting.
 FREC can only process a student’s application (file or review) if it has been endorsed by the supervisor through this email.
 It is the student’s responsibility to ensure that the application is endorsed by his/her supervisor.
 FREC will issue an acknowledgement copied to both student and supervisor once the endorsement is received.

-For further details on how to complete and submit the online form refer to the Guidelines .
-The Guidelines also include notes about how to write Information Letters and Consent Forms, together with examples of such documents.
-Applicants are expected to follow the Guidelines.
-It is also highly recommended that applicants also read the Frequently Asked Questions (FAQs) compiled by the University Research Ethics Committee.
+For further details on how to complete and submit the online form refer to the Guidelines.
+The Guidelines also include notes about how to write Information Letters and Consent Forms, together with examples of such documents (which start from page 28 of the Guidelines).